renderedtext/dracula/README.md

 Hi Peter!
 ```

-The options are defined above the method.
+The flags are defined above the method.

 #### Default values

-Options can have default values:
+flags can have default values:

 ``` ruby
 class CLI < Dracula